 Deva Vegan Multivitamin

-Deva Nutrition produces only 100% vegan supplements and are one of the major nutritional companies registered with the Vegan Society organization.
+Deva Nutrition produces only 100% vegan supplements and is one of the major nutritional companies registered with the Vegan Society organization.
 Their Vegan Multivitamin and Mineral Supplement goes above and beyond the quality expected in most vitamin blend.

 This multivitamin is enriched with greens, vegetable powders, and herbs to ensure maximum nutrition is delivered.
 These additives include spirulina, alfalfa, broccoli, cinnamon, dandelion, rose hips, ginger, and spinach, just to name a few.